jomapps/broadstreet-campaigns/docs/tests/full-test.md

 - Placements: 4,358 ✅

 **Key Learning**: When database models change to enforce new ID standards, all sync functions must be updated to comply with the new patterns.
 The `mapApiIds` utility is essential for converting legacy API responses to the standardized ID format.

+### Task 2: Networks Page
+Please go to the networks page and ensure that all related functions are working correctly, including any filters, selections, display and any other related functions. we should be able to see - Networks: 2 ✅ and any corresponding sidebar filters and selection systems should also reflect this.
+**CRITICAL** We recently changed the /docs/database-id-consistency.md and /docs/entity-reference/ids.md Read to ensure that the truth of the two documents is reflected correctly use playwright mcp as required
+*Note* Data has been successfully syncd